hotschedules/slate/source/includes/POS/getting-started.md

 ##FileUpload
 <aside class="notice"> <strong>Setting Data In Clarifi</strong> </aside>
-**Setting Data In Clarifi**

-COMING SOON: Using the [FILEUPLOAD ENDPOINT] Process to post files (StoreInfo and StoreBusinessDay) to be consumed by Clarifi Applications
+COMING SOON: Using the [FILEUPLOAD ENDPOINT] Process to post files (StoreInfo and StoreBusinessDay) to be consumed by Clarifi Applications.

-  * **StoreInfo** - Only updated when new data is available.
-For example, a StoreInfo file will include employee data that only sends when it is updated.

-  * **StoreBusinessDay** - These files are generated on a schedule and will be for things like sales and labor summaries.